quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 # Why Not Airflow?

-!!! tip Read the original post
+!!! tip "Read the original post"
     You can view the original version of this post [on our blog](https://medium.com/the-prefect-blog/why-not-airflow-4cfa423299c4).

 ## Why should I choose Prefect over Airflow?